 Our Social Prescription programme provides personalised support to Islington Residents over 55 who may be feeling isolated, experiencing mild mental health issues or wish to improve their health and wellbeing.
-This project is continuing during the Covid-19 shutdown, with telephone calls, letters, and video calls where this is possible and wanted.
-A range of Claremont services, and services we can refer people on to, are still available, ranging from telephone befriending/chats to live, interactive classes.
+In addition to access to all of our wide range of groups and activities, we can also support people in accessing all kinds of support and welfare services run by other organisations.

 What is Social Prescription?

 Social Prescription is an evidence-based health programme.
 It is recommended by medical professionals; including GPs, nurses and other clinicians.
 Social Prescription is aimed at improving health and wellbeing through accessing activities in a social or community setting.
 It is particularly beneficial for people who are feeling isolated or lonely, who may be experiencing depression, anxiety or wish to improve their physical health.